Skip to main content

 • OIDC_ROLES_ATTRIBUTE: The claim containing the roles used to identify an admin.
 By default, it is groups.

-• OIDC_IGNORE_ROLES: If set to true, the OIDC_ADMIN_ROLES and OIDC_ROLES_ATTRIBUTE will be ignored.
-This is useful if you wish to use OIDC only for authentication and not authorization, in which case user roles will be managed by Planka.
+• OIDC_IGNORE_ROLES: If set to true, all OIDC_*_ROLES variables and OIDC_ROLES_ATTRIBUTE will be ignored.
+This is useful if you wish to use OIDC only for authentication and not authorization, in which case user roles will be managed by PLANKA.
 By default, it is not ignored.

 • OIDC_ENFORCED: If set to true, all built-in authentication/authorization will be disabled.
 By default, it is not enforced.